Avoid a major meltdown by knowing the essential steps to take when a flight plan veers off course

 If your flight is delayed

-If the airline delays or causes “significant changes” to your flight schedule due to controllable issues like mechanical problems and crew staffing (called a controllable delay or cancellation), you may be entitled to a refund if you refuse the affected flight, decline any alternative offered and reject vouchers or other forms of compensation.
+If the airline delays or causes “significant changes” to your flight schedule due to issues like mechanical problems and crew staffing (called controllable delays), you may be entitled to a refund if you refuse the affected flight, decline any alternative offered and reject vouchers or other forms of compensation.

 Of course, the interpretation of a “significant change” can vary wildly between an airline and a passenger.
 Here’s how the DOT defines that term, with specific cutoff times, itinerary changes and other nuances: